leangjia/blender_docs/trunk/blender_docs/manual/interface/undo_redo.rst

 If you are in *Edit Mode*,
 Blender will also change its contents based on your last action taken.
 In the second example (on the right), the last operation was a Move in Object Mode;
-but a *Scale* on a Face in Edit mode, and, as you can see, the contents of *Adjust Last Operation* are different, because of the mode (Edit mode) (See Fig. :ref:`fig-interface-redo-last-edit-mode` right).
+but a *Scale* on a Face in Edit Mode, and, as you can see, the contents of *Adjust Last Operation* are different, because of the mode (Edit Mode) (See Fig. :ref:`fig-interface-redo-last-edit-mode` right).

 .. list-table:: Adjust Last Operation.